oslocyclotronlab/ompy/README.md

 ```
 Note that we require python 3.7 or higher.
 If your standard `python` and `pip` link to python 2, you may have to use `python3` and `pip3`.

-#### OpenMP / MAC
+#### OpenMP
-If you don't have OpenMP / have problems installing it, you can install without OpenMP.
+If you don't have OpenMP / have problems installing it (see above), you can install without OpenMP.
 Type `export ompy_OpenMP=False` in the terminal before the setup above.
-For attempts to solve this issue, see also [#30](https://github.com/oslocyclotronlab/ompy/issues/30).

 #### Cloned the repo before September 2019
 **NB: Read this (only) if you have cloned the repo before October 2019:**